opencost/opencost-website/docs/basic-setup.md

 ## Troubleshooting

-If you get an error like this, check your prometheus target is correct in the OpenCost deployment.
+If you get an error like this, check your Prometheus target is correct in the OpenCost deployment.

 ```bash
 Error: failed to query allocation API: failed to port forward query: received non-200 status code 500 and data: {"code":500,"status":"","data":null,"message":"Error: error computing allocation for ...